marcus-crane/utf9k/content/blog/2026-01-04-managemyhealth-data-breach-recap.md

 Nowadays, most cloud providers lock down object storage by default and you have to jump through a number of hoops to make something public.

-Personally, it seems like a safe assumption that object storage was involved in some capacity given that <span class="redacted">vqzi roxbns vwxh fqliwrzok meufa</span>.[^points]
+Personally, it seems like a safe assumption that object storage was involved in some capacity given that {{< redaction length="32" >}}.[^points]

 Before we go further, I will mention that there is still scope for the issue to not be related to object storage.

-While we have not <span class="redacted">wszz</span> or heard that any databases were affected, either by confirmation from ManageMyHealth or by way of <span class="redacted">bdq jupwjp kngb tluihbtkhk LLZ jufgstgq</span>, we can't entirely remove it off the table as we don't know what the full dataset contains.
+While we have not {{< redaction length="4" >}} or heard that any databases were affected, either by confirmation from ManageMyHealth or by way of {{< redaction length="39" >}}, we can't entirely remove it off the table as we don't know what the full dataset contains.

 The [January 2nd, 2026](https://managemyhealth.co.nz/mmh-cyber-breach-update-january-2026/) did state the following: